aditya2695/AutoPricer--A-Car-Price-Prediction-Tool/README.md

 ### Introduction

-In this project, we aim to develop a model that can accurately predict the price of cars based on data scraped from Autotrader, an online marketplace for buying and selling cars.
-By leveraging the power of machine learning and web scraping techniques, we hope to provide valuable insights for both car buyers and sellers.
-The project will involve several steps such as web scraping, data cleaning, feature engineering, model selection, training, evaluation, and deployment.
-Our final model will be able to predict the prices of cars based on their make, model, year, mileage, and other relevant features.
-This will allow users to make more informed decisions when buying or selling a car, and ultimately help them to get the best price possible.
+This project aims to predict the prices of used cars based on their features.
+The predictions are made using regression techniques on a dataset scraped from Autotrader, a popular website for buying and selling cars in the UK.
+The project includes a Streamlit app that allows users to input the features of a car and get a predicted price.

+### Dataset

+The dataset used in this project was scraped from Autotrader using Python and the Beautiful Soup library.
+The data includes information about various cars, such as their make, model, year, mileage, fuel type, transmission, and more.
+The dataset was cleaned and preprocessed using Pandas and NumPy to remove any missing values and ensure that the data is in the correct format for regression analysis.

+### Regression Techniques

+This project uses two regression techniques to predict car prices: Linear Regression and XGBoost.
+Linear Regression is a simple and interpretable model that fits a linear relationship between the input features and the output variable (i.e., the price).
+XGBoost is a more complex and powerful model that uses gradient boosting to improve the accuracy of the predictions.

+The models were trained on the cleaned dataset using scikit-learn and XGBoost libraries.
+The models were evaluated using the mean absolute error (MAE) and mean squared error (MSE) metrics to determine their accuracy.

 ### Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-Prerequisites

-To run this project, you will need to have Python and the following libraries installed:
+To run the project, you will need to install the following libraries:

-<li>BeautifulSoup</li>
-<li>Pandas</li>
-<li>Numpy</li>
-<li>Sklearn</li>
+    Beautiful Soup
+    Pandas
+    NumPy
+    scikit-learn
+    XGBoost
+    Streamlit

+To scrape the Autotrader website and preprocess the data, run the data_scraper.py and data_cleaning.py scripts, respectively.
+To train the regression models and evaluate their accuracy, run the linear_regression.py and xgboost_regression.py scripts.